GuanceCloud/guance-docs/docs/en/scene/view-variable.md

 ## Overview

-Observation Cloud supports adding global variables to the view.
+Guance supports adding global variables to the view.
 When you want to dynamically complete the filtering of the chart in the dashboard, you can choose to use view variables to do so.

 Note: When switching view variables, only the first 50 are supported in the drop-down, so you can search to see the rest of the variables.